• Skip to primary navigation

 Expert Tips

 • Allergic to red food dye?
-Make your own grenadine syrup.
+Use a dye-free version or make your own grenadine syrup.
 It takes pomegranate juice, sugar, lemon juice, and orange blossom or rose water.

 • Need to avoid caffeine?
 Use caffeine free Coca-Cola.